Azure-Samples/communication-services-javascript-quickstarts/CallAutomation_OutboundCalling/README.md

 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You will need to record your resource **connection string** for this sample.
 - Get a phone number for your new Azure Communication Services resource.
 For details, see [Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=programming-language-csharp)
 - Create Azure AI Multi Service resource.
 For details, see [Create an Azure AI Multi service](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
+- (Optional) A Microsoft Teams user with a phone license.
+Teams phone license is required to add Teams users to the call.
+Learn more about Teams licenses [here](https://www.microsoft.com/microsoft-teams/compare-microsoft-teams-bundle-options).
+You also need to complete the prerequisite step [Authorization for your Azure Communication Services Resource](https://learn.microsoft.com/azure/communication-services/how-tos/call-automation/teams-interop-call-automation?pivots=programming-language-javascript#step-1-authorization-for-your-azure-communication-services-resource-to-enable-calling-to-microsoft-teams-users) to enable calling to Microsoft Teams users.

 ## Before running the sample for the first time